physionetchallenges/matlab-classifier-2021/README.md

 ## How do I train, save, load, and run my model?

-To train and save your model, please edit the `get_features` function in the `team_code.m` script. `get_features` is a script with functions for extracting the leads of the data, `get_leads`, preprocessing the signals and extracting features from ECG leads.
+To train and save your model, please edit the `get_features` function in the `team_code.m` script. `get_features` is a script with functions for extracting the available leads of the data (`get_leads`), preprocessing the signals and extracting features from ECG leads.

 To load and run your trained model, please edit the `team_testing_code`, which takes an ECG recording as an input and returns the class labels and probabilities for the ECG recording as outputs.
 Please do not edit the input or output arguments of the functions for loading or running your models.